cneira/sunos-diamond-collectors/collectors/zpool/README.md

 and tested on Solaris, but will likely work on FreeBSD and, if you must, Linux.

+It tries to be flexible with the columns in the `zpool` output, so new fields being added ought not to break things, though they won't necessarily be displayed without amending the collector.

 ## Options

 * **`fields`**: a list of metrics you wish to collect.
 For all